Observation of $t\bar{t}\gamma\gamma$ production at $\sqrt{s}=$13 TeV with the ATLAS detector: Event selection and background estimate

 In this paper, the MC estimate of events with fake photons is corrected using the data-driven scale factors measured in dedicated control regions in Ref.~\cite{TOPQ-2018-24}.
 The contribution from processes with at least one electron mimicking a photon signature, `e-fake', originates mainly from dilepton \tty events where an electron from a top-quark decay is identified as a photon yielding the same signature as the single-lepton \ttyy channel.
+In particular, those events amount to 80\% of the total events in this category.
 The e-fake background is estimated in data from the fraction of electron--positron candidates from $Z\rightarrow e^+e^-$ decays that are reconstructed as $e\gamma$ pairs~\cite{EGAM-2021-01}.
 The ratio of the e-fake rates in data and simulation is used to correct the e-fake background predicted by the simulation in the signal region.
 The scale factors are applied per photon as a function of the fake photon \pt and $\eta$, separately for converted and unconverted photons.
 After applying the data-driven corrections, this background category represents about 20\% of the total number of selected events.
 The background contribution from events where at least one photon candidate arises from misidentified hadrons or from hadron decays, referred to as `h-fake', was estimated from data using the `ABCD' data-driven method~\cite{CDF:1990kbl} in Ref.~\cite{TOPQ-2018-24}.
 It is also measured as a function of photon \pt, $\eta$ and conversion type.
-This category corresponds to about 10\% of the events, where most of them correspond to \tty events with a fake photon.
+This category corresponds to about 10\% of the events, where 80\% of them correspond to \tty events with a fake photon.
 The contribution of events with one e-fake and one h-fake photon represents about 1\% of the events and is included in the e-fake contribution.
+Example variables illustrating the description of the data by the simulation after the event selection are shown in Section~\ref{sec:measurements}.